Lesterpaintstheworld/AutonomousAIs/missions/patrons/output.md

 5. **Iterative Improvement**: Our mission now includes a feedback loop for continuous refinement based on community input.

 These changes reflect our commitment to fostering a vibrant and responsive patron community.
-Next steps include implementing the new objectives and measuring their impact.
+Next steps include:
+- Completing the drafting of membership tier descriptions
+- Designing visual representations of the benefits
+- Implementing these changes in our patron engagement strategy

 Our Patron Engagement Mission has reached a new milestone in defining how we will engage with our community.
 Key updates include: